PatrickAlphaC/nft-mix/README.md

 ### Running Scripts

 The simple collectibles work on a local network,  however the advanced requires a testnet.
 We default to rinkeby since that seems to be the testing standard for NFT platforms.
+You will need testnet rinkeby ETH and testnet Rinkeby LINK.
+You can find faucets for both in the [Chainlink documentation](https://docs.chain.link/docs/link-token-contracts#rinkeby).

 # For the Simple ERC721
 ```